-Home for most people is where someone is domiciled.
+For most people, “home” refers to where they are domiciled.
 But in a world of multinational corporations and high-net-earners with houses on several continents, it can be difficult to determine where exactly a person is officially domiciled.
-This becomes an import question with respect to service of process.
+This becomes an important question with respect to service of process.

 The court began its discussion by reviewing the relevant facts: